GabeScott/standard-works-vault/General Conference/2001 April - Your Celestial Guide.md

 There may be times the Spirit finds it difficult to help you because maybe you are not asking for His help in your prayers, or maybe because you are not listening, or maybe the message can’t get through the loud music or the radio or video.

 Kirstin said, “From personal experience, if we will listen to the Spirit, our lives will not be as complicated and full of temptation” (letter on file in the Young Women office).
-Laman and Lemuel refused to listen so many times that they were “past feeling” those sacred promptings (1 Ne.
-17:45).
+Laman and Lemuel refused to listen so many times that they were “past feeling” those sacred promptings ([[1 Nephi 17.45|1 Ne.
+17:45]]).

-You might ask yourself, How can I tell it’s the Holy Ghost teaching me and not my emotions or circumstances?
-Think of a time when you know you felt the Spirit of the Lord.
+You might ask yourself, *How can I tell it’s the Holy Ghost teaching me and not my emotions or circumstances?* Think of a time when you know you felt the Spirit of the Lord.
 Maybe it was during testimony meeting at camp or you were with your family or you were reading the scriptures or praying.
 Maybe sometime during this meeting as you listen to the music or hear our prophet speak, you will feel that warmth in your heart.
 That is the Holy Ghost bearing witness to you.
 Remember, remember how the Spirit feels.
 Use that experience to help you identify the Spirit again and again.

 The Holy Ghost will teach you in different ways at different times.
 Nephi had to learn this.
 Learn how the Lord communicates with you.
 Amanda said: “I was sitting in seminary one day, listening to the ‘Plan of Salvation Speech’ that I had heard a million times before, but all of a sudden, it just clicked.
 I could kind of see in my mind everything and how it fit together.
-I could really feel the [Spirit of the] Holy Ghost with me and knew that everything in the gospel was true” (letter).
+I could really feel the \[Spirit of the\] Holy Ghost with me and knew that everything in the gospel was true” (letter).

 Sometimes the prompting is no more than an uneasy feeling.
 One young woman said, “My stomach got a funny feeling and something was telling me to say no and walk away.”